by Ben Roman

 Plus, it provides donors with an added sense of security and legitimacy.

-• Streamline the process as much as possible – ensure forms are clear and work smoothly, and only ask for information you really need.
+• Streamline the process as much as possible – ensure forms are clear and work smoothly, and only ask for the information you need most.

 • Feature all relevant accreditation and credential information in one handy place